World3D

 This means you should prevent the user from traveling to another cube via

-any means other than clicking a floor hotspot, e.g., World3D.goToCube()
+any means other than clicking a floor hotspot, e.g., World3D.goToCube(), and

 prevent them from entering the dollhouse view while they are in